Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic Models: Traffic Modeling --- The Optimal Velocity Model

 Here, $\langle \Delta x \rangle = 1$ is the mean of all headways.
 The free flow corresponds to $\sigma = 0$ and the decay of $\sigma$ to the free flow is shown in Figure~\ref{sfig:directmacro_a}.
-If $v_0$ is chosen in the traffic jam regime, $\sigma$ increases until it settles to an equilibrium, where a travelling wave of fixed shape is observed.
-It can be seen in the inset of Figure \ref{sfig:directmacro_b}, that the macroscopic variable oscillates even in its steady state.
-These small-scale oscillations are expected due to the finite number of cars, because cars arrive at the rear and leave at the front of the jam at periodic intervals.
-However, the oscillation amplitude is orders of magnitude smaller than the macroscopic dynamics such that the oscillations are obscured by discretization effects of the ODE solver (which shows sub-tolerance oscillations even for systems with stable equilibria).
-The next section presents an equation-free bifurcation analysis for the jam formation on the macroscopic level.
+If $v_0$ is chosen equal to $0.91$, $\sigma$ increases until it settles to an equilibrium, where a traveling wave of fixed shape is observed.
+It can be seen in the inset of Figure \ref{sfig:directmacro_b} that the macroscopic variable oscillates even in its steady state.
+These small-scale oscillations are expected due to the finite number of cars, because cars arrive at the rear and leave from the front of the jam at periodic intervals.
+However, the oscillation amplitude is orders of magnitude smaller than the macroscopic dynamics, such that the oscillations are obscured by discretization effects of the ODE solver (which shows subtolerance oscillations even for systems with stable equilibria).